schmidt/jquery.onscreen/README.md

 Future work
 -----------

+* Add tests
-Add `:fullyonscreen` which would match if the whole element is on the screen, not just parts of it.
+* Add `:fullyonscreen` which would match if the whole element is on the screen, not just parts of it.

 Copyright